coreyloftus/css-clips/planning.md

 # CSS-Clips

 An app where users can view a database of user created CSS animations in a grid display.
-(Giphy, but for CSS animations.)
+(Giphy, for CSS animations.)

+## the TL;DR
+- Tech Stack
+    - Django
+    - Python
+    - SQL
+- Viewable, searchable database of user submitted CSS animations

 ## MVP Goals
- -   Django, Python, SQL tech stack
  -   grid of window frames that each display a simple CSS animation
+ -   each CSS clip renders on its own detail page
  -   full CRUD for user's own clips
  -   each animation has tags
  -   search bar
         -   can search by clip title
- - each CSS clip renders on its own detail page
  - basic Bulma styling for site

 ## Stretch Goals